-Frank Vincent, Who Portrayed Dapper Mobsters, Dies At 80
+Frank Vincent, Actor Who Portrayed Dapper Mobsters, Dies

-Actor Frank Vincent, whose portrayal of New York mob boss Phil Leotardo made him a mainstay on HBO's The Sopranos, has died at age 78.
+Frank Vincent, whose portrayal of New York mob boss Phil Leotardo made him a mainstay on HBO's The Sopranos, has died.
 His career included films from Raging Bull and Goodfellas to Do the Right Thing.

 "Our family will never forget the Leotardo legacy," HBO wrote Wednesday night, posting a photo of Vincent smiling and smoking a cigar.